rhettparkinson/jekyll-unique-id-validator/README.md

 ## Installation

-1. Add the following to your site's Gemfile:
+1. Add the following to your site's `Gemfile`:
 ```bash
 gem "jekyll-unique-id-validator"
 ```